plcharbonneau/consul-demo/README.md

 - Switch to the Consul UI services & refresh to see `product` services fail
   - keep refreshing until all nodes have failed

-> Now that the service has failed, let see what my webpage looks like
+> Now that the service has failed, let see view the webpage.

 - Show Web Client web page
   - point out **Configuration** Section under Product API